GlacierMIP/GlacierMIP3/README_data.md

 `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`
 - fit uses relative remaining mass at steady-state (101-year rolling average of the last simulation years, either after 5000 or 2000 years) together with global mean warming above preindustrial
 - year is here 5000 (although for some regions simulations were only done for 2000 years)
-- > used for Fig. 1-4, Extended Data Fig. 1-XX, Extended Table 1, and several supplementary figures XX
+- > used for Fig. 1-4, Supplementary Table S1, and several supplementary figures

 `lowess_fit_rel_2020_21yr_avg_after{YEAR}yr_Feb12_2024.csv` with YEAR=100 or YEAR=500
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but for the estimates after 100 or 500 simulation years.
 Quantiles were LOWESS-fitted with 21-year centered rolling average glacier mass estimates
 - year is here 100 or 500
-- > used for Fig. 3, Supplementary Fig. S3
+- > used for Fig. 3, Supplementary Fig. S6

 `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024_only_global_models.csv`
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but using for the LOWESS fit only globally available glacier models
 - year is here 5000
-> used for e.g. Supplementary Fig. S7
+> used for e.g. Supplementary Fig. S13

 `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024_rel_regional_glacier_temp_ch.csv`
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but using instead regional glacier-area weighted warming
+- March 2025: For the regional warming lowess fits, it does not makes sense to aggregate to global uncertainties as we have to add them up via the composites.
+The reason is the  different regional warming.
+Therefore, global uncertainties were set to "NaN" values.
-> used for e.g. Extended Data Fig. 2
+> used for e.g. Supplementary Fig. S4

 `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024_per_glac_model.csv`
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but doing a LOWESS fit for every glacier model individually.
 - Note that the fit does not perform well for some glacier models below 1.5°C, and should thus not be used in that range.
-- > used to estimate the spread/uncertainties in the committed ice loss sensitivity (only in range 1.5 to 3.0°C, e.g. shown in Extended Data Table 1, Supplementary Fig. S2)
+- > used to estimate the spread/uncertainties in the committed ice loss sensitivity (only in range 1.5 to 3.0°C, e.g. shown in Supplementary Data Table S1, Supplementary Fig. S5)